adrienjoly/algocodesearch/README.md

 Try the resulting Code Seach UI: https://codesandbox.io/s/ais-ecommerce-demo-app-580me.

+## Vision

+Do better than GitHub to discover and explore a codebase.

+Use cases:
+- find that user-identification API call by just typing "user", and then exploring
+- share a tutorial on how a particular sequence of actions is being run in the code
+- find insights about how symbols are spread in your codebase, to help you refactor

 ## How to use the back-end

 - Launch the Language Server in one terminal: